 Because people feel more comfortable helping those who they know and like, this gives clients a distinct advantage.
 When someone gets done reading your essay (or listening to your speech) you don’t want them to think you’re a Master of the Universe, you want them to think ‘Mark/Melissa seems like a really neat person.
 I should grab a coffee with him/her and talk about my start-up idea/career goals/their experience at Bain etc.‘

-My advice is to tell a genuine story about yourself that, in passing, relates some of your accomplishments, but primarily gives the listener insight into who you are on a deeper level: your worldview, how you handle adversity, your values etc. Any story can be a compelling one if executed correctly and the HBS adcom will judge you on the execution of this essay/speech just as your classmates will judge you on your ability to articulate ideas out loud in class.
+Tell a genuine story about yourself that, in passing, relates some of your accomplishments, but primarily gives the listener insight into who you are on a deeper level: your worldview, how you handle adversity, your values etc. Any story can be a compelling one if executed correctly and the HBS MBA admissions committee will judge you on the execution of this essay/speech just as your classmates will judge you on your ability to articulate ideas out loud in class.
 As a future business leader (en germe, for now) your employees will look to these same skills when deciding whether to follow you or not.

 As we review your application, what more would you like us to know as we consider your candidacy for the Harvard Business School MBA program

 This essay helped my client secure an admit to Harvard Business School after having been dinged without interview by a number of top business schools the year before (during which time he had penned his own essays).
 This essay is currently one of twenty-nine essays from the HBS class of 2019 featured in the HARBUS MBA Essay Guide ($60) and is also cited in the Poets & Quants article 29 Essays That Got Applicants into Harvard Business School.

 - Focuses on backstory and granular details to draw readers in: Anecdotally, as a high school senior I naively submitted just one college application; singling out X University largely because there was no application fee. | When I began touching my heart after every conversation as a sign of respect, people’s eyes would brighten in recognition.